SuperOfficeDocs/superoffice-docs/docs/en/automation/zapier/tips/index.md

 so.client: Zapier
 ---

-# Superoffice tips and tricks
+# SuperOffice tips and tricks

 [How to maintain GDPR configuration](gdpr.md)